-Students may add this Concentration to their Bachelor of Students may add this Concentration to their Bachelor of Mechanical Engineering Major starting as early as the end of their sophomore year.
+Students may add this Concentration to their Bachelor of Mechanical Engineering Major starting as early as the end of their sophomore year.
 To qualify for a Concentration in Biomedical Engineering, Mechanical Engineering students must complete all requirements for the Bachelor of Mechanical Engineering degree.
 In addition, the student is required to complete at least 13 credits in accord with the following requirements.
 (Note that all of these courses may also be used to satisfy technical elective requirements for the BME degree.)

-MAJOR REQUIREMENTS Basic Biology Courses
+Basic Biology Courses

-All students n nust take two courses in basic biology such as:
+All students must take two courses in basic biology such as:

+CURRICULUA CREDITS

-HESC 220 Anatomy and Physiology 3
+HESC 220 Anatomy and Physiology

-HESC 420 Functional Human Anatomy4
+HESC 420 Functional Human Anatomy 4

 Advanced courses in Biomedical Engineering

-Two of the following three-credit courses must also be taken:
+Two of the fo llowing three-credit courses must also be taken:

+MEEG 482 Clinical Biomechanics

 MEEG 483 Orthopaedic Biomechanics

-MEEG 482 Clinical Biomechanics

-MEEG 484 Biomaterials and Tissue Engineering 3
+MEEG 484 Biomaterials and Tissue Engineering

-MEEG 612 Biomechanics of Human Movement 3
+MEEG 612 Biomechanics of Human Movement

-Independent study, Senior Research and additional isfying this requirement can be approved by
+t study, Senior Research and additional courses for sati fying this

-courses for sat isfying this requirement can be approved by
+requirement of can be approved by the Department.

-the Departmer nt.